 Before joining the Greenwich House Music School as Director, Rachel was General Manager at Central Park SummerStage, New York City’s largest free performing arts festival.
 She expanded the growth in managed rental events, oversaw a major capital purchase to improve the festival’s audio capabilities, and curated the festival’s word and comedy programs, creating a new series, Forewords.

 Rachel is a classically trained actor and a graduate of the American Conservatory Theater’s MFA program.
 She has worked in film, television and theater.
-Selective film credits include Michael Clayton, Inside Man, The Bourne Legacy, Men in Black 3, Quid Pro Quo, (Sundance Film Festival 08), and the television shows The Michael Showalter Showalter, Ed, Law and Order, All My Children, and The Guiding Light.
-Selective New York City theatrical credits include David Mamet’s The Voysey Inheritance (Atlantic Theater, Off-Broadway), Eve Ensler’s Necessary Targets (Off-Broadway), ‘Tis Pity She’s a Whore (Friendly Fire), The Tempest (McCarter Theatre), Silence (American premiere-Magic Theatre) and Goodnight Children Everywhere (American Conservatory Theater).
+Selective credits include Michael Clayton, Inside Man, The Bourne Legacy, Men in Black 3, and Law and Order.
+She has worked Off-Broadway at the Atlantic Theater, McCarter Theatre, and on the west coast at the Magic Theater and American Conservatory Theater.
 She is a member of SAG-AFTRA and Actor’s Equity.